 - New credit applications: When you apply for a debt consolidation loan or balance transfer credit card, the lender will check your credit, resulting in a hard inquiry on your credit report.
 Hard inquiries lower your score by a few points; however, your score should recover fairly quickly.

-Adding new accounts to your credit file also reduces the average age of your credit, or how long you've maintained open accounts.
-This can impact your credit score and is one reason to consider keeping your paid accounts, which contribute to a longer credit history, open.
-Instead of closing the accounts, put the cards in a drawer or somewhere you won't use them.
+- New credit accounts: Adding new accounts to your credit file also reduces the average age of your credit, or how long you've maintained open accounts.
+This can impact your credit score temporarily.
+Also, if you decide to close credit card accounts as you pay them off, that can also negatively impact your length of credit history in the long term.

 - Settled debts: Of the methods we've discussed, debt settlement presents the biggest risk to your credit score because you're paying less than the full balance on your accounts.
-The settled debt will be marked as "paid settled" and will remain on your credit report for seven years.
+The settled debt will be marked as "paid settled" and will remain on your credit report for seven years from the first missed payment.
 The more debts you settle, the bigger hit your credit score could take.
 In addition, late payments and even collections, which often occur when you use this method, will bring your score down.

 Whichever debt consolidation method you choose, the most important step you can take is to maintain a positive payment history by making all your payments on time.
 This can help your scores recover from short- and medium-term negative effects and even improve in the long run.